RobbyMoeyaert/DellCommandUpdate_MCC/README.md

 ## Setup

 ### 1) Microsoft Connected Cache configuration extension
 This section describes how to manually configure IIS and LEDBAT for this extension.
-All of this should be scriptable.
+All of this should be scriptable, but I have chosen here to walk through the manual steps.

 To start, log into the MCC enabled distribution point with an account that has Administrator privileges on said server.